 The DEIS was prepared to examine potential impacts associated with the subdivision of 1000 Taylors Lane.
 The ownership or disposition of other lands by the Applicant is not relevant to this subdivision application.
-The aerial photographs (see Response IV-A-2.1 and IV-A-2.5) above give an overview of the relative size and proximity of surrounding homes.
-Preservation of the wooded wetland is proposed as a visual buffer.
-Please see Responses 7, 7a, and 25.
+The aerial photographs (see Response IV-A-2.1 and IV-A-2.5) above give an overview of the relative size and proximity of surrounding homes, while the recent photographs taken in both leaf-on and leaf-off conditions illustrate screening by vegetation which is to remain.